Advice for Motorists

 Take a look at the Department for Transport’s horse sense for motorists, or check out our leaflet, produced with GEM Motoring Assist leaflet for more helpful advice and tips to keep handy.
 You might also find ROSPA’s leaflet on drivers and vulnerable road users a great guide to sharing the roads with horse riders, pedestrians, cyclists and motorcyclists.

 The BHS is acutely aware that safe use of the roads is everyone’s responsibility.
 We advise all riders to make sure they’re familiar with the Highway Code and to stick to it.
-Our Riding and Road Safety Test helps ensure riders keep themselves – and others – as safe as they can, and we encourage all riders using the roads to take the test.
+Our Ride Safe Award gives you the confidence to ride in the environments you are most often faced with, including on the road, keeping you and your horse safe

 Horses are normally nervous of large vehicles, particularly when they do not often meet them.
 They can run away in panic if they are really frightened.